-The Internet boom, the gig economy and cheap travel have ushered in the age of the digital nomad: location-independent workers who choose to travel the world, with no one place they call home.
+The Internet boom, the gig economy, and cheap travel have ushered in the age of the digital nomad: location-independent workers who choose to travel the world, with no one place they call home.

 Flexibility, freedom, and the opportunity to kick back and enjoy downtime in some of the planet’s most spectacular destinations.
 Sound too good to be true?
 It really isn’t.
 Once you decide to live as a digital nomad, you’ve done half the hard work already.

-Travel and relocation experts Relocate Antigua shine a light on the people choosing to work remotely.
+Travel and relocation experts Relocate Antigua shines a light on the people choosing to work remotely.
 Meet the digital nomads combining work and travel in a footloose, fancy-free lifestyle that’s winning over more hearts with each passing year…

 How it all began